biligunb/qplugin/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Kudos to Unimedia Solutions LLC - 2020 Innovator team Munkhtur & Bilguun whose code we used as an example
-* Inspiration
-* etc